tareq11/Angular5-node.js-Web-project/README.md

 The project is divided into two  files Client and  Server Server :whose contains Node.js files ,execute connect to the database and run queries to the database.
 client: side that contains the Angular files with all the departments.
-The requests between the parties are made by a Http protocol
+The requests between the parties are made by a Http protocol.